 Delta-8-THC gets you high by binding to certain receptors in your brain which causes your body to release serotonin.
-Serotonin is a neurotransmitter that affects our mood, sleep, appetite, memory, coordination and learning ability.
+Serotonin is a neurotransmitter that affects our mood, sleep, appetite, memory, coordination, and learning ability.

-This article will go into more detail about delta-8-THC as well as covering some of its effects on the body.
+This article will go into more detail about delta-8-THC as well as cover some of its effects on the body.
 The focus will mainly be on whether Delta 8 THC gets you high or not along with if it’s legal in different states.

 You can find more information about Delta 8 THC at the following website https://cbdvapejuice.net/product-category/cbd-by-type/delta8/

 The answer to this question depends on what you mean by high.